SeanWaclawik/open_source/lab7/lab7.md

     4.   `pound` to `marks`

-Loaded words_dat.txt containing 5757 five-letter English words.
+'Loaded words_dat.txt containing 5757 five-letter English words.
 Two words are connected if they differ in one letter.
 Graph has 5757 nodes with 14135 edges
 853 connected components